 Being the only girl among three brothers, I was what you can call a TOM BOY.
 It shows even in my mode of dressing so much people find it hard whether to place me as boy or girl.
 My father was an engineer and was only ordained a minister about 10 years ago when I was still in the university.
 He loves to study and teach The Word.
 To have a further understanding of the scripture, he enrolled into a Theology school where he learned Greek and Hebrew.
 So when people refer to me as a pastor’s kid, I never really experienced nor saw it from their perspective.
 I have always referred to him as an engineer.

-For someone who with science background, I studied Chemical and Polymer Engineering at the Lagos State University (LASU).
-But I have always known that it was not career I could consider for the future.
-My parents were not really disappointed that I refused to practice it because three out of their four kids studied same engineering course and only one is actually practising it.
+For someone with science background, I studied Chemical and Polymer Engineering at the Lagos State University (LASU).
+But I have always known that it was not a career I could consider for the future.
+My parents were not really disappointed that I refused to practise it because three out of their four kids studied same engineering course and only one is actually practising it.
 One veered into banking and is today a chartered accountant.
 On my own part, I had always known that I was going to sing.
 The signs were there.
 The obsession was so intense that even my parents had to keep praying and fasting to God to help their ‘only girl’ to, at least, finish school before doing the ‘nonsense’ she wanted to take as career.
 Although I did not come out with a 1st Class but my result was quite good.

 Modelling as an option to singing

 The idea of modelling even as a teenager in school never crossed my mind.
 I was more interested in climbing trees, riding bike, rolling on the floor and running around with my brothers with plastic guns.
 With the kind of brothers I have and hanged around with, mooting such idea would make them mock and troll me.
 I am sure they would have slapped the idea out of her mind.

 Journey into music